This Web Page is Memory

 numbers.
 The buildings were surrounded

-by extensive grounds with shrubberies and winding paths, ideal for childish
+by extensive grounds with shrubberies and winding paths, ideal for the

-year olds were taught in an imposing Victorian house but nine and ten year olds
+to eight year olds were taught in an imposing Victorian house but nine and ten

-were housed in a Nissen-type hut built in the grounds
+year olds were housed in a Nissen-type hut built in

-coming into contact with its scalding sides and served as a clothes horse for
+prevented us from coming into contact with its scalding sides and served as a

-damp coats on wet days, thus ensuring that the hut was filled with the
+clothes horse for damp coats on wet days, thus ensuring that the hut was filled

 lacked excitement;